USB to Monitor Connection

 You can also get a USB to DVI, a USB to VGA and you can add a passive adapter to a USB to HDMI active adapter (on the HDMI side) to create a USB to DVI converter.

-As always, please respond with your questions or comments and let others know about EXHIBITOR LOUNGE.COM.
+As always, please respond with your comments and contact us with your questions.
 We will see you next week.
 Until then, I am your host Michael Gray telling you to RELAX in the Exhibitor Lounge.